udacity/CarND-Path-Planning-Project/README.md

 ### Observations
 After multiple rounds of testing it is confirmed the path planner can definitely complete the required 4.32 miles for one lap.
 The furthest I have observed is about close to 9 miles.

-However I have still observed random moments where one of the conditions was violated which raises the suspicition that sometimes the connection between the path planner program and the simulator gets lost.
-For example I ran into the specific situation many times that the car has followed the leading vehicle perfectly for several minutes and then suddenly the vehicle accelerates for no reason at all, causing a collision violation.
-Also on other occasions there were debug statements which are usually printed to the command line which suddenly were not printed any more.
+However I have still seen random moments where one of the conditions was violated which raises the suspicion that sometimes the connection between the path planner program and the simulator gets lost.
+For example I ran into the specific situation multiple times that the car has followed the leading vehicle perfectly in a safe distance for several minutes and then suddenly the vehicle accelerates for no reason at all, causing a collision violation.
+Also on other occasions debug statements which are usually printed to the command line are suddenly not printed any more.
 I am not sure if this has something to do with my slow internet connection (I'm working on the Udacity workspace).

 ## Instructions